Civilian Jobs After Serving In The Military in Aviation

 Aircraft Mechanic

 If you worked as an aircraft mechanic in the military, that can carry over into a civilian job.
 As an aircraft mechanic, you would perform repairs, and do preventative routine maintenance on aircraft and helicopters.
-You would need an eye for detail, and have a basic understanding of how things work.
-You would be responsible for making sure the aircraft is safe, and that any issues are repaired and fixed as soon as possible.
+You would need an eye for detail and have a basic understanding of how things work.
+You would be responsible for ensuring the aircraft is safe, and that any issues are repaired and fixed as soon as possible.

-While you can become an Aircraft Mechanic by going to a FAA approved AMT training school or by having on-the-job training, the FAA also gives credit for time spent in aviation maintenance while serving in the military.
+While you can become an Aircraft Mechanic by going to an FAA-approved AMT training school or by having on-the-job training, the FAA also gives credit for time spent in aviation maintenance while serving in the military.
 Colleges and other AMT training programs will also give that credit too.

 Aviation Meteorologist